Barrabas and the Cross

 whether knowingly or not because our flesh still suffers from the disease of

 covered with the blood of His Beloved and obedient Son.
-Our lives are hid with
+Our lives are now hid in Christ.

 Adam was a perfect sinless man who had to keep the law of God but after one